bxparks/AceTime/USER_GUIDE.md

 **Caveat**: The `DateStrings` class supports only the English language.
-If you need to convert to another language, you need to write the conversion class yourself.
-See the implementation details of the `DateStrings` class to see how that can be done.
+If you need to convert to another language, you need to write the conversion class yourself, possibly by copying the implementation details of the `DateStrings` class.

 ### LocalDateTime